mindsdb/mindsdb/mindsdb/integrations/handlers/writer_handler/README.md

 -- Get evaluation metrics and output from evaluation

-NB this will only work if you have run the evaluation query above
+--NB this will only work if you have run the evaluation query above

 DESCRIBE PREDICTOR mindsdb.writer_demo_evaluate.evaluation_output;
 DESCRIBE PREDICTOR mindsdb.writer_demo_evaluate.mean_evaluation_metrics;